 Closed: Every Wednesday (the next day if Wednesday is a public holiday)

 3. Akiba Zettai Ryoiki: Themed maid cafe with a nod to furries

 Akiba Zettai Ryoiki is our next recommendation.
-This popular maid cafe has a total of four shops in Akihabara, and while each shop has their own decor and uniform style, the interior design and food items of all shops are to designed look as photogenic as possible.
+This popular maid cafe has a total of four shops in Akihabara.
+While each shop has its own decor and uniform style, the interior design and food items of all shops are designed to look as photogenic as possible.

 Mariannu gives her seal of approval: "The concept of Zettai Ryoiki is that it's a maid cafe God created to allow grateful cats to serve their benefactors while in human form.
 All maids wear cat ears here, so it's the perfect maid cafe for all you furries out there!"